American Indian languages

 Nanticoke Indian men were hunters and sometimes went to war to protect their families.
 Nanticoke women were farmers and also did most of the child care and cooking.

-could be a politician too.
+can be a leader too.

 What were Nanticoke homes like in the past?